Druwerd/rails-form-validation/README.md

 # Rails Realtime Password form Validation

-This is a sample app that allows a user to sign and set password.
+This is a sample app that allows a user to signup and set a password.
-Password requirements are displayed on the page as the user types.
+Password requirements are displayed dynamically on the page as the user types.

 ## Table of Contents